OneGraph/oneblog/README.md

 ### Server

-The server uses [Razzle](https://github.com/jaredpalmer/razzle) to allow us to render the content on the server.
+The server uses [Next.js](https://nextjs.org) to allow us to render the content on the server.
 This helps with SEO and allows people to view the blog with Javascript turned off.

-Most of the work for the server-side rendering happens in `/src/server.js`.

 When a request comes in to the server, the server creates a mock Relay environment and prefetches the query for the route using `fetchQuery` from `relay-runtime`.
 This populates the record source that Relay uses to render.

 React renders the app to a string, which is sent to the client.

 On the client, React rehydates the app.
-To prevent Relay from showing a loading state, we inject the serialized record source in a global `window.__RELAY_BOOTSTRAP_DATA__` variable.
+To prevent Relay from showing a loading state, we inject the serialized record source with `getStaticProps`.
 That data is stored in the environment before Relay makes its first query.
-The `dataFrom` prop (which will move to `fetchConfig` in the next Relay release) on the QueryRenderer is set to "STORE_THEN_NETWORK" so that it uses the data from the store instead of showing a loading state.
+The `fetchPolicy` opt is set to "store-and-network" so that it uses the data from the store instead of showing a loading state.